Graduate Program in Banking & Financial Law

 The LLM program requires the successful completion of 24 credit units.
 With the exception of the Banking Structure and Regulation course, all courses are elective.
 The course offerings are focused and seek to give students a thorough understanding of financial services law through a combination of regulatory, transactional, and business-oriented courses.
 In order to qualify for an American bar examination (such as the New York state bar examination), students with non-U.S. law degrees may need to take additional courses, such as Introduction to the American Legal System and Professional Responsibility, among others.
 Bar admission requirements vary from state to state.
 With the permission of the director, students may take a maximum of two courses related to banking and financial services in the School of Law’s JD program and Graduate Tax Program or from the graduate curriculum of the School of Management.

-- American Banking & Financial Law offers a full range of financial law courses designed for students who intend to practice law or work in the United States financial services industry.
+- The Business of Banking offers a full range of courses involving banking regulation and products designed for students who intend to practice law or work in the banking industry.

-- Lending & Credit Transactions is geared for lawyers who wish to specialize in debt financing, including issues involving the constitution of security over property, foreclosure, and bankruptcy.
+- Lending & Credit Transactions is geared for lawyers who wish to specialize in various forms of lending, including issues involving loan structuring, perfection of security interests in property, foreclosure, and bankruptcy.

-- Securities Transactions is designed for those interested in matters involving equity and debt securities and the management of funds.
+- Securities Transactions focuses on matters involving equity and debt securities and the management of funds, including the obligations of issuers, their directors, and officers, as well as fund managers/agents and brokers/dealers.

 The Financial Services Law Internship course was established to provide students with real-world experience in the practice of financial services law.
 Subject to meeting several academic requirements, during their second semester, foreign and domestic students completing the concentration in Financial Services Transactions may work at a law firm, financial services organization, or regulatory agency under the supervision of a lawyer and a faculty advisor.
-In past years, students have completed internships at ACCION International, Bank of America, Brown Brothers Harriman, Cambridge Savings Bank, Citizens Bank, Computershare, the City of Boston Department of Neighborhood Development, Craig and Macauley PC, the Federal Reserve Bank of Boston, Neighborhood of Affordable Housing, Nutter Mclennen and Fish, Sovereign Bank, and State Street Bank, among others.
+In recent years, students have completed internships at ACCION International, Cambridge Savings Bank, Computershare, the City of Boston, the Federal Reserve Bank of Boston, Neighborhood of Affordable Housing, State Street Bank, John Hancock Financial Services, the Financial Education Institute, and American Consumer Credit Counseling, among others.

 Additional Information and Applications